-Where an incentive housing development contains a mix of the above dwelling types, the land occupied by non-residential uses will be included in the residential density calculation.
-The residential densities will be calculated by apportioning the total acreage of the incentive housing development in the same proportion that each type of housing bears to the total number of dwelling units.

-For any incentive housing development to be developed in phases, each phase will comply with the minimum residential densities and the incentive housing restrictions set forth in this section.
+Where an incentive housing development contains a mix of the above dwelling types, the land occupied by non-residential uses will not be included in the residential density calculation.
+The residential densities will be calculated by apportioning the total acreage of the incentive housing development in the same proportion that each type of housing bears to the total number of dwelling units so as to comply with the minimum residential densities and the incentive housing restrictions set forth in this section.